Office of ACCESSibility

 ACCESS serves as a resource to other departments and colleagues and works to provide regular training opportunities, advisement, and consultation on equal access, compliance, delivery of equitable services, and universal design.
 Additionally, ACCESS provides opportunities and resources that will facilitate the development of self-advocacy, self-efficacy, and adaptive skills in students to overcome barriers a disability may present.

-Practicing Self Advocacy Skills at Mercy College
+Practicing Self Advocacy Skills at Mercy University

 - Understand your disability and how it impacts you as a student.